ericivanpetersen/Time_Lapse/README.md

 	to apply deflickering, 'false' for no application of deflickering.
 Note that the first time you perform a deflickering analysis it may add significant processing time.
-Information is then stored in a file named "brightness_orig_frames.csv," contained within the project directory, which speeds processing on subsequent runs.
+Information is then stored in a file named "brightness_orig_frames.csv," contained within the project directory, which speeds processing time on subsequent runs.
 	"df_window" indicates the width of a window, in frames, used to calculate mean brightness of frames over time to apply deflickering.

 ### Brightness Keyframes:
-In the above example proj_config.json file, "bright" is set to 'null,' indicating
+In the above example "proj_config.json" file, "bright" is set to 'null,' indicating
 	no desired change in brightness.
 One can alter the overall brightness of all frames by setting "bright" to a value which multiplicatively alters the brightness of the scene, i.e. 1.0 indicates no change, 2.0 is twice as bright, 0.5 is half as bright.